near-daos/dao-docs/docs/intro.md

 # Introduction

 Astro is a no-code DAO-launcher on NEAR Protocol.
-It's home to hundreds of Decentralized Autonomous Organizations on NEAR Protocol.
+It's home to thousands of people organizing themselves in hundreds of Decentralized Autonomous Organizations.
 Under the hood Astro is powered by the Sputnik smart contracts.

 ## Key Features